-This past week, Oklahoma City faced one of its largest layoffs in years.
-There’s a pretty good chance that if you live in the Oklahoma City community and weren’t directly affected by the layoffs, you probably are close to someone who was.
+This past week, the Oklahoma City community faced another large layoff.
+There’s a pretty good chance that if you live in the area and weren’t directly affected by the layoffs, you probably are close to someone who was.
 Layoffs are obviously tough for the employees who were let go, but they’re also difficult for those of us who find ourselves not knowing what to say.

 For starters, the person who finds him or herself in the position of being ‘let go’, they are experiencing a wide range of emotions.
 For many, their emotions run parallel to those of someone who’s facing the death of a loved one: grief, shock, anger, anxiety and disbelief.
 Sometimes they may even be placing an unfair level of ‘embarrassment’ upon themselves, ‘how could this have happened to me?’